u-boot/u-boot/tools/binman/binman.rst

     is the symbol to lookup (relative to elf-base-sym) and <offset> is an offset to add to that value.

+preserve:
+    Indicates that this entry should be preserved by any firmware updates.
+This flag should be checked by the updater when it is deciding which entries to update.
+This flag is normally attached to sections but can be attached to a single entry in a section if the updater supports it.
+Not that binman itself has no control over the updater's behaviour, so this is just a signal.
+It is not enforced by binman.

 Examples of the above options can be found in the tests.
 See the tools/binman/test directory.